pascalgelling/covid-19/CONTRIBUTING.md

 The preferred way of communication is English.
 But if you're not sufficient in this, please still submit your ideas and add the label `needs-translation`!
 Other contributors that happen to speak the same language will probably be glad to translate it for you.
 This is an open-source and community driven project.
 We are all in this together!

+### Please do not:
+- Share already widely known information, that does not help the cause of patching/mitigating the effects (unless requesting to add to the title: `Effective mitigation practices:`);
+- Be rude against eachother.
+It is okay to dissagree with someone, but please do so in a polite and constructive manner;
+- Other obvious things that are not helpful in any way, shape or form.